coderefinery/git-intro/content/browsing.md

 # Copy and browse an existing project

-The first thing most people do is **contribute to an existing project**.
-This, and following lessons, go over this.
-We use an an example recipe book on GitHub.
+In this episode, we will look at an existing repository to understand how all of pieces work.
+Along the way, we will make a copy (a {term}`fork`) of the {term}`repository` for us, which will be used for our own changes in the next episode.

 :::{objectives}
 * See a real git repository and understand what is inside of it.
 * Understand how version control allows advanced inspection of a repository.
-* See how git allows multiple people to take collaborate.
+* See how git allows multiple people to collaborate easily.
 :::

 :::{instructor-note}